jason-henriksen/react-json-grid/readme.md

   - Intended for large-scale, prodution use in line-of-business applications

 - Modern ES6 Component Code
-  - Built to React 16.2 and will be kept up to date as react grows
+  - Built to React 16.2 and will be kept up to date as React grows
   - No runtime warnings
   - Includes comprehensive storybook testing
   - Built for extensibility